PawelKowalski99/real-estate/README.md

 │       └── tests            # Unit tests for helpers
 └── /server                  # The server listener and endpoints of API REST
 ```

+## TODO:
+ - Allow using by go run
+ - Add usage of cache storage in GetEstates
+ - Add database usage in GetEstates
+ - Add query parameters to GetEstates